beetbox/beets/docs/plugins/fetchart.rst

 Beets can resize images using `PIL`_, `ImageMagick`_, or a server-side resizing proxy.
 If either PIL or ImageMagick is installed, beets will use those;
 otherwise, it falls back to the resizing proxy.
-Since server-side resizing can be slow, consider installing one of the two backends for better performance.
+If the resizing proxy is used, no resizing is performed for album art found on the filesystem---only downloaded art is resized.
+Server-side resizing can also be slower than local resizing, so consider installing one of the two backends for better performance.

 .. _PIL: http://www.pythonware.com/products/pil/
 .. _ImageMagick: http://www.imagemagick.org/